“I have worked for Mind and been a Samaritan and I only wish I had had this training first.”

-This course will look at a variety of issues around self-harm and suicidality, specifically behaviours resulting from states of extreme distress linked to trauma.
+This course looks at a variety of issues around self-harm and suicidality, specifically behaviours resulting from states of extreme distress linked to trauma.
 The aim of the course is to build your confidence in working with or supporting people who are severely distressed, and to equip you to work as effectively as possible to promote recovery and healing from this distress, so that self-harm and suicide are no longer seen as ‘the only way out’.
-We’ll look at questions such as:
+I look at questions such as:

 - How can you tell if someone is imminently suicidal – is it even possible? – and what should you then do about it?

-- How can we help someone who is suicidal without getting stuck in a battle of life and death?
+- How can we help someone who is suicidal without getting stuck in a battle between life and death?

-- Is someone suicidal ‘mentally ill’?
-Do they have ‘mental capacity’?
+- Is someone suicidal ‘mentally ill’, and do they have ‘mental capacity’?